 - Make bonuses time-limited.

-The thing is that adding the key goals to the footer you solve 2 tasks at once:
+The thing is that by adding the key goals to the footer, you solve two tasks at once:

-- If customers visit a website for a reason but scroll the page without any transitions, at the bottom, they will be able to find the most common goals.
+- If customers visit an eCommerce website for a reason but scroll the page without any transitions, they will be able to find the most common goals at the bottom.

 - The description of goals is important for the indexation of the page and resource.

-That said, it is desirable to include really significant goals understanding the needs of your target audience.
+That said, it is desirable to include significant goals in understanding the needs of your target audience.
 Don’t list all possible options trying to guess what works best.

 6. Smart forms

-Nevertheless, small popup windows can be effective if you properly set them and only display for the target audience.
-We recommend to prepare this audience beforehand.
-Then the banner won’t irritate them since its primary task is to offer something that a website visitor is most probably already looking for.
+Nevertheless, small popup windows can be effective if you properly set them and only display them for the target audience.
+We recommend preparing this audience beforehand.
+Then the banner won’t irritate them since its primary task is to offer something that an eCommerce website visitor is probably already looking for.